TradeControl/tradecontrol.github.io/tutorials/balance-sheet-web.md

 ![bank loan]({{ site.url }}/images/web_bank_loan.png)

 Secondly, we make the corresponding double-entry with the opposite polarity, followed by the pay offs without interest, which is a cost.
 In this way, the company loan means the net increase in asset value is zero.

-Finally, to register the Director Loan liability, we post an asset transaction to the bank loan for GBP 25K, obtaining the statement below.

 ![Debt Repayment]({{ site.url }}/images/web_debt_repayment.png)